Safar al-Hawali: Written works

-He has also written a book on the history and meaning of Secularism, in his Arabic book "Al Ilmaniya" meaning Secularism.
+He has also written a book on the history and meaning of Secularism, in his Arabic book Al Ilmaniya.
 In this book he has identified Church's incapability to cope with challenges of modern world as the main cause of spread of Secular ideologies in Europe.

 Support and criticism

 He is mentioned in Osama bin Laden's fatwa as a sheikh unjustly arrested allegedly "by orders from the USA."

 Samuel P. Huntington included al-Hawali in his famous Clash of Civilizations article. "'It is not the world against Iraq,' as Safar al-Hawali, dean of Islamic Studies at the Umm Al-Qura University in Mecca, put it in a widely circulated tape.
 'It is the West against Islam.'"

 Al-Hawali was named as a "theologian of terror" in an October 2004 petition to the UN signed by 2,500 Muslim intellectuals calling for a treaty to ban the religious incitement to violence.